 - Existential problems and the desire to better understand oneself

-- Need for change or introspection
+- The desire for change or introspection

 - Suffering, sadness, anger, anxiety

-- Grief, setbacks (divorce, burn-out, disease)
+- Grief, setbacks (divorce, burnout, disease)